<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=219278401939698&amp;ev=PageView&amp;noscript=1">

 15. Landing Page

-A landing page is a web page that visitors land on once they click on a link they find on other sites or through search engines.
-Does this sound similar to all the other pages on your site?
-Here's what makes a landing page different - landing pages include a form that is used to gain leads.
-Visitors fill out the form to receive some sort of value, typically in the form of content, but not always.
-A landing page form can also be used to schedule a free consultation, meeting, etc.
+A landing page is a specific web page that visitors reach after clicking a link from other sites or search engines.
+Unlike other pages on your site, a landing page features a form designed to capture leads.
+Visitors complete the form to receive value, which could be content, a free consultation, or another offer.

 16. Search Marketing